 Current income tax assets and liabilities for the current and prior periods are measured at the amount expected to be recovered from or paid to the taxation authorities, using the tax rates and tax laws that have been enacted or substantively enacted by the end of the reporting period.
-Current income tax relating to items recognized in other comprehensive income or directly in equity is recognized in other comprehensive income or directly in equity is recognized in other comprehensive income or loss.
+Current income tax relating to items recognized in other comprehensive income or directly in equity is recognized in other comprehensive income or equity and not in profit or loss.